 In June 2017, the GASB issued GASB Statement No. 87, Leases.
 This statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows or outflows of resources based on the payment provision of the contract.
 The provisions of this statement are effective for reporting periods beginning after June 15, 2021.
-GASB Statement No. 87 did not have a material impact on the District's financial statements.
+Management has not yet determined the effect of GASB Statement No. 87 on the District's financial statements.